naturuplift/NoteMindAI/README.md

 ## Contributing
-Contributions to the SynthNotes project are welcome!
+Contributions to the NoteMind project are welcome!
 - Fork the project.
 - Create your feature branch (git checkout -b feature/AmazingFeature).
 - Commit your changes (git commit -m 'Add some AmazingFeature').